Z1R343L/curiously/docs/source/tutorial/commands.rst

 .. code-block:: python3

-    # at creation time
     manager = CommandsManager(bot, command_prefix="!")

-    # or set it on the manager
-    manager.command_prefix = "!"

-At this point, the command prefix will be available on the manager with either :attr:`.Manager.command_prefix` or :attr:`.Manager.message_check.prefix`.
+At this point, the command prefix will be available on the manager with :attr:`.Manager.message_check.prefix`.

 If you need more complex message checking, you can use ``message_check``: